cca/koha_link_check/readme.md

 ## Setup

-Uses Python 3 and the dependencies in requirements.txt as well as configuration values in a file named "config.txt".
+Uses Python 3 and the dependencies in requirements.txt as well as configuration values in a file named "config.py".
 This is how I would go about setting it up:

 ```sh
 > virtualenv -p python3 .